kuzzleio/documentation-old/sdk-reference/source/includes/_kuzzleDataCollection.md

 ### Return value

-Returns the `KuzzleDataCollection` object to allow chaining.
+Returns the `Collection` object to allow chaining.

 ### Callback response

-Resolves to an up-to-date `KuzzleDocument` object.
+Resolves to an up-to-date `Document` object.